 Methodology and Scientific Accuracy: Agencies shall make use of reliable existing data and resources.
 Agencies may make use of any reliable data sources, such as remotely gathered information or statistical models.
-(40 CFR 1506.6(b)) Agencies are not required to undertake new scientific and technical research unless it is essential to a reasoned choice among alternatives, and the overall costs and timeframe of obtaining it are not unreasonable.
-(40 CFR 1501.3(c))
+Agencies are not required to undertake new scientific and technical research unless it is essential to a reasoned choice among alternatives, and the overall costs and timeframe of obtaining it are not unreasonable.

 Significance: Under NEPA, establishing (determining) significance (or insignificance) requires consideration of context of the potentially affected environment and intensity (degree) of the effects.
-(40 CFR 1501.3(d)) In considering the potentially affected environment, agencies should consider, as appropriate to the specific action, the affected area (national, regional, or local) and its resources and in the case of a site-specific action, significance would usually depend only upon the effects in the local area.
+In considering the potentially affected environment, agencies should consider, as appropriate to the specific action, the affected area (national, regional, or local) and its resources and in the case of a site-specific action, significance would usually depend only upon the effects in the local area.

 Reasonably foreseeable: Reasonably foreseeable means sufficiently likely to occur such that a person of ordinary prudence would take it into account in reaching a decision.
-(40 CFR 1508.1(ii))

 Effects or Impacts: Effects or impacts means changes (net) to the human environment from the proposed action or alternatives that are reasonably foreseeable and include direct, indirect, cumulative, and both beneficial and detrimental effects.
-(40 CFR 1508.1(i)) Cumulative effects are effects on the environment that result from the incremental effects of the action when added to the effects of other past, present, and reasonably foreseeable actions.
+Cumulative effects are effects on the environment that result from the incremental effects of the action when added to the effects of other past, present, and reasonably foreseeable actions.
 (40 CFR 1508.1(i)(3)).

 Context and Intensity: The determination of significance is based on "context" and "intensity".
 Agencies should evaluate the context of an action by considering the characteristics of the geographic area and the potential global, national, regional, and local settings as well as the duration, including short-and long-term effects.
-Agencies shall analyze the intensity of effects considering the following factors: the degree to which the action may adversely affect public health and safety; the degree to which the action may adversely affect unique characteristics of the geographic area; the action may violate relevant Federal, State, Tribal, or local laws or other requirements; the potential effects on places eligible or on the National Register of Historic Places; adverse effects on endangered or threatened species or their habitats; adverse effects on communities with environmental justice concerns; and adverse effects on rights of Tribal Nations.
-(40 CFR 1501.3(d))
+Agencies shall analyze the intensity of effects considering the following factors: the degree to which the action may adversely affect public health and safety; the degree to which the action may adversely affect unique characteristics of the geographic area; the action may violate relevant Federal, State, Tribal, or local laws or other requirements; the potential effects on the human environment are highly uncertain; the potential adverse effects on places eligible or on the National Register of Historic Places; adverse effects on endangered or threatened species or their habitats; adverse effects on communities with environmental justice concerns; and adverse effects on rights of Tribal Nations.

 Relevant Data: Reasonably foreseeable data pertaining to direct, indirect, and/or cumulative effects or impacts associated with an action (or its alternatives) that is essential to a reasoned choice among alternatives.
 Relevant data only includes data that a person of ordinary prudence would take into account in reaching a decision.
-(40 CFR 1508.1(ii)) Additionally, agencies do not need to include incomplete but available information that is not essential to a reasoned choice among alternatives and the overall costs of obtaining it are unreasonable.
-(40 CFR1501.3(c))
+Additionally, agencies do not need to include incomplete but available information that is not essential to a reasoned choice among alternatives and the overall costs of obtaining it are unreasonable.

 Narrowing Scope of Study: NEPA dictates the scoping process is to not only to identify significant environmental issues deserving of study, but also to deemphasize unimportant (insignificant) issues to narrowing the scope of the environmental impact statement process.
-(40 CFR 1500.4(f))

 Net change: NEPA impact assessments are net change analyses used to determine effects/impacts, where relevant reasonably foreseeable data is used for reasoned choice among alternatives.
 Relevant reasonably foreseeable data is data/information that a person of ordinary prudence would take into account in reaching a decision and is essential to a reasoned choice among alternatives.
-(40 CFR 1501.3(c) and 1508.1(ii))

-1.2.2 NEPA/CEQ Principles Applied to GHG and Climate Change
+1.3.2 NEPA/CEQ Principles Applied to GHG and Climate Change